newclarity/imperative/README.md

 imperative
 ==========

-The Missing register_library() for Embedded Libraries within WordPress Plugins and Themes.
+The Missing require_library() for Embedded Libraries within WordPress Plugins and Themes.